geraldgsh/societalbook/README.md

 .
 ```

-# Milestone #6: Friendship Version 2
+# Omniauth implementation

 In this milestone onmiauth is require to log in with a real Facebook account, so
 in this section we will explain the steps are needed to accomplish this requirement.

-# 1. The fist step is to add the omniauth-facebook gem, this gem only handle user authentication (login/logout) using an existing Facebook account and this can be done by adding this to your Gemfile and then run bundle install as shown below:
+1. The fist step is to add the omniauth-facebook gem.
+This gem only handle user authentication (login/logout) using an existing Facebook account and this can be done by adding this to your Gemfile and then run bundle install as shown below:

 ```ruby
 #societalbook/Gemfile